hongjenwang/e-commerce/README.md

 # Django E-commerce Site

 This is a simple e-commerce site built with Django.
-It allows users to browse products, add them to their cart, and make purchases.
+It allows users to sign up, browse products, add them to their cart, and make purchases.
+The admin (superuser) of the app can add categories, products, images, and other functionalities with the Django administration backend.

 ## Features
 - User authentication and authorization